-Have A Safety Plan
+Safety Plan Checklist

-CARRY NALOXONE: Naloxone will reverse an opioid overdose.
+Naloxone will reverse an opioid overdose.
 Have multiple doses out and ready to go.
 Tell trusted friends how to use Naloxone.
 Good Samaritan Laws protect individuals from being charged for drug possession if someone contacts 911.

-CHECK YOUR SUPPLY: Checking for changes in drugs like color or taste and the way it dissolves or cooks can be helpful in determining next steps to ensure safety.
+Checking for changes in drugs like color or taste and the way it dissolves or cooks can be helpful in determining next steps to ensure safety.
 Extra caution may be taken if the sources of substances has changed, like a different dealer.

-Download SAFE Project’s Safety Plan, and keep it with you!
+Having a safety plan can help reverse the silence on the addiction epidemic.
+As a harm reduction tool, SAFE Project’s downloadable Safety Plan with tips can help individuals who use drugs prevent overdose.
 Display your safety plan where it is easily seen or accessible and give your safety plan to people you trust will use it.

 How To Use Fentanyl Test Strips